projetoalfobre/alfobre-gis-repository/README.md

-# hgis-repository
+# gis-repository
-Historical Geographic Information System data repository
+Our personal Geographic Information System data repository.

+Main focus on HGIS (Historical GIS).

+Check data with sources for copyright.